gamabuntafrog/express_ts_mongo_template/README.md

 # Backend Server

-Express.js server with TypeScript and MongoDB (Mongoose) for authentication.
+Express.js server with TypeScript and MongoDB (native driver) for authentication.

 ## Installation